dokutoku/npp-api/README.md

 # NPP API
-NPP API is a D language Notepad ++ plugin development library.
+NPP API is a D language Notepad++ plugin development library.

 This library is a **development version** created by a **novice programming**.
 Note that **destructive changes** can be **added in sequence**.